BritishGeologicalSurvey/Groundhog/docs/main-content/userguide.md

 This section provides an overview of Groundhog and information about how to install the software and activate a license.

+If you already have Groundhog installed and just want to get started with a project, feel free to skip to the next chapter!

 ![](./media/image4.jpeg)

 *Photo by Hosea Georgeson on Unsplash*